 Total market capitalisation is the sum of the number of shares in issue multiplied by the closing share price, in this table the price at 31 December of each year; and free float market capitalisation is the total multiplied by the percentage of shares which are not held by controlling shareholders and associates.

 Trading value includes trading in ETFs, which was a new asset class added in 2014.
+First capital pool company to list on NSX and included in NSX Primary listings

 Chairman's Report